Chantiers Dubigeon

 Chantiers Dubigeon was a shipyard established in 1760 by Julien Dubigeon in Nantes, France.
-In 1916 the heirs of Adolphe Dubigeon disagreed how to dispose of the company.
-Part of it was sold to Chantiers de la Loire and the rest was reorganized into the Anciens Chantiers Dubigeon which build a new yard on the Île de Nantes.
-In 1963 it was combined with La société Loire-Normandie, forming the Groupe Dubigeon-Normandie which was renamed Dubigeon-Normandie SA in 1969.
+In 1916, the heirs of Adolphe Dubigeon disagreed with how to deal with the company.
+Part of it was sold to Chantiers de la Loire, and the rest was reorganized into the Anciens Chantiers Dubigeon which built a new yard on the Île de Nantes.
+In 1963 it was combined with La Société Loire-Normandie, forming the Groupe Dubigeon-Normandie which was renamed Dubigeon-Normandie SA in 1969.
 It was acquired by Alsthom Atlantique in 1983, which closed the last shipyard in Nantes in 1987.